 They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator—who is forever praised.
 Amen~ Romans 1:25 NIV

-The year 2018 will not go down in history as a legislative win for the old and sick in the state of Oregon.
+The year 2018 did not go down in history as a legislative win for the old and sick in the state of Oregon.
 In early 2018 the Oregon State Senate passed House Bill 4135 into law.
 This “landmark piece of legislation” allows “health care professionals” to permanently withhold food and water from dementia patients.

 Seriously.
 Let the magnitude of that sink in for a minute.

-I get that a bill that was signed into law over a year ago is old news.
+I get that a bill that was signed into law years ago is old news.
 I also get that these types of laws have become so routine that only a few hardcore, pro-life nut-jobs (like me) even get excited about them anymore.
 I mention it now because this morning I read an article reporting that the Oregon Legislature is looking to expand the law to include a broader class of people than just dementia patients (Isaiah 5:20).

 Because my brain works in strange ways (that I don’t even understand most of the time) the article got me thinking about lies and deception.
 More specifically it got me thinking about the lies and deceptions our culture has come to believe and how those deceptions are directly contributing to the moral quagmire we find ourselves in.
 Some of the lies are subtle others are more obvious.
 The problem with lies is that all lies hurt people and lead both the liar and those who believe the lie away from God, biblical justice and good sense (Isaiah 59:14).